-Years ago, our Director Terry fell victim to this when returning a van; the company actually used a laser to find any small marks on the vehicle!
+Years ago, our Development Director Terry fell victim to this when returning a van; the company actually used a laser to find any small marks on the vehicle!

 We, however, operate on a fair damage policy, where we allow customers to get vans repaired at their own chosen body shops.
 Alternatively, we can also get two trade quotes for you to choose from.